Top 10 Things to Do in Mildura, VIC

 It’s relatively remote, but well worth the effort to reach.
 The Murray is the backbone of the region, and agriculture thrives in what is actually a semi-arid landscape — thanks largely to pioneering Canadian brothers William Benjamin (WB) and George Chaffey, who established an innovative irrigation system in the 1880s.
 Mildura’s streets are dotted with period architecture, historic sites, and public sculptures, and local restaurants and cafes create a cosmopolitan ambience.
 With an abundance of fresh produce to play with, the city has built a solid reputation as a foodie hotspot.
 Wine lovers will also find plenty to write home about.

-Here are ten of the best things to do in Mildura.
+Here’s a checklist of our top ten things to do in Mildura.

 Mildura has quite the backstory to share with visitors, so devote some time to delving into the past.
 The Chaffey Trail shares the overarching narrative of how the Chaffey brothers came to Australia and built what is said to be Australia’s first irrigated settlement (Mildura).
 Start at the Visitor Information Centre, where you can watch several very informative videos.
 Armed with that knowledge, set off and follow your choice of the walking or self-drive tour itineraries that take in various Chaffey-era landmarks — including the heritage-listed Rio Vista homestead — once the home of WB and his family.